 Indians treat their kids and electronics similarly.

 I am a kid of 90’s, I have seen advent of Radio, DVR, Walk man, CD players, Remote control TV, LCD, LED, Computer, CPU, Laptops…….
-One think was common amongst all these electronics and me we were all sacred of my mother.
+One thing that was common amongst all these electronics and me, we were all sacred of my mother.

 I was about 8 or 9 years old playing in the lane in front of my house.
 In the neighbourhood, a house was under construction.
 The construction iron rods were kept in a pile in the lane.
 Naughty, carefree child as I was, I started walking, hopping on the iron rods.
-Within seconds of that, one of the iron rod pierced my leg and a one inch flesh came out and blood started oozing.
+Within seconds of that, one of the iron rod pierced through the flesh on my right leg and a one inch deep piece of flesh came out and blood started oozing like a fountain.
 I was in terrible pain, blood flowing like water, piece of my flesh hanging from my leg but none of this bothered me, what bothered me was how will my mother react.

 Now coming to electronics, we Indians have very interesting way of fixing our electronics, just shake them up or bang them on the floor, lightly though or pat them with various intensity.
 Intensity depends upon their analyses of the problem and what is the problem? only they are aware.
 Magically, the treatment works most of the time.

 Beat up your kids, they come on track.
 Beat up your electronics they come on track.

 One formula for the problems.